Custom kitchen design in a Palo Alto home

 Kitchen Design Rooted in Palo Alto's Architecture

 Palo Alto is not one kind of town, and its kitchens should not be designed as if it were.
-Within a few square miles, the city runs from the brown-shingle Craftsman homes of Professorville and the broad lots of Old Palo Alto to the flat-roofed, glass-walled Eichler tracts of Greer Park, Fairmeadow, and Greenmeadow.
-A good kitchen design begins with reading which of these worlds a house belongs to.
-Since 2006, PineWood Cabinets has approached Palo Alto kitchens as a planning problem first and a cabinet order second, because the layout decisions made early are the ones a family lives with for decades.
+Within a few square miles, the city runs from the brown-shingle Craftsman homes of Professorville and the broad lots of Old Palo Alto to the flat-roofed, glass-walled Eichler tracts of Greenmeadow, Fairmeadow, and Royal Manor.
+A good kitchen design begins with reading which of these worlds a house belongs to, and with the drawing, not the door style.
+Since 2006, PineWood Cabinets has approached Palo Alto kitchens as a design process first and a cabinet order second: measured drawings of the existing room, 3D renderings of the proposed one, material samples you hold before we commit, a defined round of revisions, and a final approval before anything is built.

 How We Plan a Palo Alto Kitchen